 Hi, I’m Katie.

-It is really great to be part of this exciting venture, to be working with Debs and to bring us all closer together.
+It is really great to be part of this exciting venture to bring us all closer together.

 I set up the Calderdale Parent Council as the second parent forum in the country over 12 years ago.
 This spearheaded parent participation around the country and there are now over 150 forums running and overseen by Contact a Family and Department of Education.
 In 1998 I co-founded 1Voice–Communicating Together which brings families together who have children who use alternative communication.
 I’m a freelance trainer specialising in supporting parent forums to build on their skills and capacity to engage with local services.
 My real love is training parents around resilience, positive thinking, dreams and goals and running parent workshops.
 One of the things that has hit me most when meeting families is that what many of them want more than anything is to be a family and do fun things together which was the reason for seting up a social enterprise called Visits Unlimited.
 We work with the tourist industry to ensure that families with disabled children have memorable days out.